 Overall, the transactional leadership theory operates under the assumption that people are motivated by a reward or by punishment and that everything works best under a clear chain of command.

 There is a great emphasis on managers holding power and those “under” them ceding to that power as a subordinate.

 In some work environments, especially large once, transactional leadership can be very effective.
-In such environments, it can actually be the only way to get things done and its emphasis on structure can be very beneficial.
+In such environments, it can actually be the only way to get things done and its emphasis on a structure can be very beneficial.
 However, in other more open, creative, or laid-back environments, this type of leadership may not be best for everyone involved.

 You will typically find transactional leadership styles applied in the military, law enforcement, large corporations, or in multinational organizations where not all employees speak the same language.
 This is because the transactional leadership approach is so straightforward, easy to learn, and easy to understand.